-- If You are unable to express Your preferences due to lack of capacity (such as because of the Mental Health Act 2005) We will discuss and agree Your care and Your Care Plan with an Authorised Person and act in accordance with Your best interests when making decisions on Your behalf (which will be in accordance with Your Care Plan).
+2.3 If You are unable to express Your preferences due to lack of capacity (such as because of the Mental Health Act 2005 or the Mental Capacity Act) We will discuss and agree Your care and Your Care Plan with an Authorised Person and act in accordance with Your best interests where decisions need to be made on Your behalf (which will be in accordance with Your Care Plan and any legal requirements).

 - every three to six months following implementation of the Care Plan;

 - when it is apparent to Us that Your circumstances have changed; and/or